Team Industries has reduced rework and improved training for critical pipe welding

 Team aspired to become an industry leader in delivering high-quality pipe and tank fabrication on-time and within budget.
 So the company established a one-stop shop process to set Team apart and to meet customer demands.
 The list of capabilities that Team provides includes materials purchasing, receiving and storage; in-house engineering; pipe and tank fabrication; welded supports; heat treatment; blasting and coating; painting and finishing; and in-house NDE testing.
-A recently completed expansion at its Kaukauna, Wisconsin, headquarters increased total fabrication space to 473,000 square feet, allowed for the addition of more services and helped optimize workflow.
+A recently completed expansion at its Kaukauna, Wisconsin, headquarters increased total fabrication space to 473,000 square feet.
+This expansion allowed for the addition of more services and helped optimize workflow.
 For Team, the key is to outperform customer expectations.

 “In the field is where Team gets evaluated on what’s been delivered, because it fits the first time,” says Jon Viestenz, business development for Team Industries.
 “For customers, that means a great deal because it keeps the cost down on the overall project.”

 Two key factors in Team’s success are a skilled workforce and advanced technology and equipment.
 Team uses welding equipment from Miller Electric Mfg.
-Co. in all of its pipe shops — Kaukauna, Oconto Falls, Wisconsin, and Port Arthur, Texas — to help ensure that all finished products conform to customer requirements.
+LLC in all of its pipe shops — Kaukauna, Oconto Falls, Wisconsin, and Port Arthur, Texas — to help ensure that all finished products conform to customer requirements.

 “Technological advancements are a must, whether it’s your welding equipment, your software systems, your tracking systems,” Viestenz says.
 “Really, today our customers expect that.”